laszlocph/gimlet-documentation/src/pages/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them.md

 ## Problem one: gitops is a technical history and it is not what developers care about

-What developers care about is to know if their code is deployed.
+Developers want to know if their code is deployed.
 But all gitops tells them is how the image tag changed from one hash to another.
 Not very helpful.

 ![But all gitops tells them is how the image tag changed from one hash to another.
 Not very helpful.](/image-change.png)

-What we all imagined when gitops talked about an auditlog, is to know what code was deployed and by whom at any given time.
+When gitops promised an auditlog, we all dreamed of a future where we know what code was deployed and by whom at any given time.

-But all we have is a trail of yaml changes, that does not know much about the code version that was delivered.
-It captures Kubernetes specific changes well, like a change in required CPU or an environment variable, but it does not know much about code version, the information what developers want to know the most.
+But all we have is a stream of yaml changes, that does not know much about the code version that was delivered.

+It captures Kubernetes specific changes well, like a change in required CPU or an environment variable, but it does not know much about code version.
+The information what developers want to know the most about.

 Ideally, as developers, we want to know the
 - the reference to the commit or pull request that was merged and deployed
 - the name of the PR or message of the deployed commit
 - who was the creator of the commit
-- who deployed it
+- and who deployed it.

-with any possible additonal meta information that may help us in resolving an incident.
-As 70% percent of issues are introduced with code changes as per the [Google SRE book](https://sre.google/sre-book/introduction/), getting to know the largest possible context for each change could be material in our MTTR - or mean time to repair.
+With any possible additonal meta information that may help us in resolving an incident.

+As 70% percent of issues are introduced with code changes as per the [Google SRE book](https://sre.google/sre-book/introduction/), knowing the largest possible context for each change could be material to our MTTR - or mean time to repair.

 But the gitops history is not able to tell us any of this.